alleyahn/site/_posts/2024-04-20-2x-release-note.md

 ## Known Issues
 - Occasionally, Alleya might experience nostalgia pangs or moments of 'staircase wit' from earlier versions.
 Temporary and mostly harmless.

-- Overthinking Engine might still activate under stress; further optimisation is scheduled for the next update.
+- The Overthinking Engine may still activate, particularly under stress, and may now include expanded topics such as "advanced womanhood."
+We are working hard to keep this problem in check.

-## Coming Soon
+## Coming Soon for 28.0

+- New (re-pick up) hobbies and skills
 - Healthier + enhanced frugal lifestyle (for real this time, amen)